edgelesssys/contrast/rfc/004-recovery.md

 A natural way to split the state might look like this:

 - A content-addressable `Policy` resource, where the name is the SHA256 sum of the content.
-- A content-addressable `Manifest` resource, which refers to a set of policies (among other manifest content) and contains a signature.
+- A content-addressable `Manifest` resource, which refers to a set of policies (among other manifest content).
+- A content-addressable `Transition` resource.

 These resources would need to be managed consistently by the Coordinator.